AntonioFromBrazil/NewStepper/README.txt

 This is an ESP-32 nonblocking step motor library based on interrupts for Nema17 and 28byj-48 By Antonio Testa, April/2024

-Special thanks to @gfvalvo from https://forum.arduino.cc who fixed the error: invalid-use-of-non-static-member-function and gave all tricks to use hardware timers inside the library
+Special thanks to @gfvalvo from https://forum.arduino.cc who fixed the error: invalid-use-of-non-static-member-function and gave all tricks to use hardware timers inside the library.
+Also thanks to @b707 from same forum for valuable suggestions

 https://forum.arduino.cc/t/error-invalid-use-of-non-static-member-function/1240240